Quality needs to be constantly improved, but it is just as necessary to make sure that quality never deteriorates. - Shigeru Mizuno

 Test plan guides our thinking.
 It is like a rule book, which needs to be followed.

 Important aspects like test estimation, test scope, and test strategy are documented in the test plan, so it can be reviewed by the management team and re-used for other projects.

 Reminder of a scope that has been covered in the previous test run.
 The idea is to change the test devices on every test run.

 The test plan can be made on Confluence (if you use JIRA for your project) or you can use this template.
-Make sure to first duplicate the sheet before making any changes!
+Feel free to copy this template and use it for your project.